 Foreign investors can now own a piece of land in Indonesia.
 To buy land in the country, foreign investors can choose to establish a foreign-owned company (PT PMA) or a locally owned company (PT).

-As the freehold title or right of ownership (Hak Milik – HM) is only available for Indonesian citizens, foreign investors can secure the HM through the establishment of a PT under a local nominee arrangement.
+As the freehold title or right of ownership (Hak Milik – HM) is only available for Indonesian citizens, foreign investors can secure the HM through the establishment of a PT.

 To start a business in Indonesia hassle-free, it is a must to have a deep understanding of local regulations and requirements.
 To penetrate the local market quickly and easily, familiarity with the local market is required.
 Both things can be a challenge for foreign investors.